jajvirta/jajvirta/learning-text-editors.md

 Sure, you might be able to give a nice back-of-the-envelope calculation that proves that if you save your work a hundred thousand times in a decade and you shave off a keystroke of that, then you'll save given number of hours of time.
 But in real life, the actual calculcation quickly becomes impossible.
+(Of course you should avoid obvious inefficiencies.)

 But I don't think it matters.
 I think the reason you should start learning your text editor more thoroughly is simply because it's fun.
 It is fun to